harphub/harp/README.md

 [meteogrid](https://github.com/adeckmyn/meteogrid) package for
 interpolation and the geogrid class for storing gridded data.
 This package makes use of the [PROJ4](https://proj4.org) library for handling projections.
-If oyou do not have PROJ4 installed you can install with:
+If you do not have PROJ4 installed you can install with:

 ``` bash
 sudo apt-get install libproj-dev